web2py/py4web/docs/chapter-03.rst

          python3 py4web.py set_password
          python3 py4web.py run apps

-      On Windows, the programs on the local folder are always executed before the ones in the path (hence you don’t need the **./** as on Linux).
-      But running .py files directly it’s not usual and you’ll need an explicit python3/python command.
+      On Windows, programs in the current folder are searched before those on PATH, so you don't need the ``./`` prefix that Linux requires.
+Running ``.py`` files directly is uncommon though, so you'll typically use an explicit ``python3``/``python`` command.

 Installing from binaries
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This is not a real installation, because you just copy a bunch of files
+This is not a real installation: you just copy a bundle of files
-on your system without modifying it anyhow.
-Hence this is the simplest
+onto your system without modifying anything else.
+It is the simplest
-solution, especially for beginners or students, because it does not
+option for beginners and students, because it does not require Python
-require Python pre-installed on your system nor administrative rights.
-On the other hand, it’s experimental, it could contain an old py4web
-release, DAL support is limited and it is quite difficult to add other functionalities to it.
+to be installed and does not require administrator rights.
+The
+trade-offs are real, though: the bundle is experimental, may not
+include the latest py4web release, has limited DAL support, and is
+hard to extend with extra functionality.

 In order to use it you just need to download the latest Windows or MacOS
 ZIP file from